corpuschat/docs/sharing/public-url.md

+---
+title: Public Chatbot Page
+description: Enabling and Customizing Your Public Chatbot Page on Corpus
+---

+# Public Chatbot Page
-# Enabling and Customizing Your Public Chatbot Page on Corpus
+## Enabling and Customizing Your Public Chatbot Page on Corpus

-## Introduction

 Corpus provides a convenient feature to all its users – a public chatbot page.
 By default, this feature is enabled, allowing immediate access to your chatbot via a dedicated web address.
 This document will guide you through managing your public chatbot page, including how to disable this feature if desired and how to personalize it with a custom domain.